yzziizzy/gpuedit/DEVELOPMENT.md

 * Mouse scroll on files with fewer lines than the screen
 * Should not be able to delete the last line
 * Check all column usage for correct 1/0 basing
-* Theme styling of selection stub on empty lines
 * Mouse drag start params need tuning
 * Need warnings and protection against overrunning the persistent gpu vertex buffers
-* GUIManager hit test needs to sort hits by z
 * Tabbing between edit boxes in the Replace tray causes the buffer to jump to the top.
 * Undo breaks with CollapseWhitespace after deleting a selected word.